celsiusnarhwal/3515.games/cogs/uno/assets/templates/game-start.md

 {{ rules|deline }}

 {% filter deline %}
-You can view the cards you currently hold at any time with `/uno hand`.
-When it's your turn, you can play a card with `/uno play` or draw one with `/uno draw`.
-{% endfilter %}

-{% filter deline %}
-You can view a range of information about this UNO game with `/uno status`, including the current turn order and score leaderboard.
+When it's your turn, make your move with `/uno play`.
+You can check out cool info and stats about this game at any time with `/uno status`.
 {% endfilter %}

 {% filter deline %}